 This is the strategy you will use to make your product more appealing and boost profit margins.
 More on exactly how you can accomplish this in step 5: ‘Decide on a competitive advantage’ below.

 Building a relationship and creating trust with a client makes it easier to communicate how your products will solve their problem, which means more deals closed for your company

 You want your prospects and customers to know your product exists and to understand the value it brings them.
 This process plays out in a variety of ways throughout the sales pipeline, starting with prospecting and ending with relationship building and closing.

-These activities qualify as a primary activity in the value chain framework and fall under the sales and marketing category.
+These activities qualify as a primary activity in your company’s value chain framework and fall under the sales and marketing category.

 As your sales pipeline is closely tied to your revenue targets, analyzing it to calculate how many of your leads you need to convert into customers to hit your profit margins is essential.
 This helps you to build a cost leadership competitive advantage because the less amount of time and money it takes to close deals, the more revenue you can retain.
 More money to put back into your business means more opportunities to beat the competition.